THE FREE LANCE

 Evans revealed he had "a child (my first) due in March and I would like to return in 1995.
 Other's that read this will recognize the need to bring this tradition to those we love."

-Evans doesn't appear again but other families do.
+Evans doesn't appear again but other families do, traditional and not.

 In 2002, Sharpie carried a birthday cake "from Seward Assembly Area, around Mountain Pond to here for my 50th birthday with candles," Ed Bunk wrote on Aug.
 18. "It is a 26 mi round trip to carry the cake."